anton-isidore/articles/articles/big-sadnesses-in-my-life/big-sadnesses-in-my-life.md

 ### Sadness #7: No good service to buy virtual phone number
 I need anonymous phone numbers to generate virtual identities.

+**Parameters:**
+- Anonymous
+- Can be paid with Bitcoin over Lightning Network
+- Available over Tor or at least over VPN
+- Scalable: I need to be able to buy a lot of numbers
+- Durable: I need to keep that number for life (if I need to attach an identity to it)

 The is [Hushed](https://hushed.com/), but its is shit.
 Does not work on Degoogled phone, does not accepts Bitcoin/Lightning/Monero and it is quite expensive if you want to have a lot of numbers.